All in One View

 Research software project management

-For more information on planning the development of research software and project governance, see Module 1a.
+For more information on planning the development of research software and project governance, see Module 1a on Software Management Planning.

 It’s often published using an open source licence, which means that all the code is publicly available and may be used and modified by anyone, within certain conditions (see module 1b to learn more about software licensing.)